 Performance management - we recognise that our performance in some business areas has fallen behind those of our peers (for example re-let times, non-emergency repair response times, and rent loss due to voids).
-We also know that our approach to performance management would benefit from being strengthened and our evidence base (e.g. tenant surveys) requires updating.
+We also know that our approach to performance management and in 2019/20 we carried out a full tenant global survey which will allow us to increase our evidence base.
 We are keen to learn from the experience of others so that we can fast-track our performance improvement programme.

-Stakeholder confidence - we understand that for some of our wider stakeholders we have seemed rather inwards-looking recently and are keen to address this.
-We are now reconnecting and re-engaging with our stakeholders and key networks and have appreciated the warm welcome we have received.
+Stakeholder confidence - we continue to engage with our stakeholders and key networks and have appreciated the warm welcome we have received.
 We are working to regain stakeholder trust and respect and appreciate that we cannot afford to be complacent here and must continually demonstrate our value to our partners and other stakeholders.

-Business infrastructure -we recognise the need to modernise our infrastructure e.g. our ICT systems, our business processes and our management systems.
-We know there are some inefficiencies in our processes and some duplication across our systems.
-We also recognise that for many of our customers our communication technologies seem slow to adapt to changing needs and expectations.
-With limits on our capacity, it is important to us that our infrastructure is efficient, effective and not burdensome.
+Business infrastructure -we recognise the need to continue to modernise our infrastructure e.g. our ICT systems, our business processes and our management systems.
+We know there are some inefficiencies in our processes and some duplication across our systems and these are being addressed.
+We also recognised that for many of our customers our communication technologies seem slow to adapt to changing needs and expectations and have recently carried out a full upgrade of our website within the inclusion of facilities to allow for tenant engagement providing up to date information in various aspects of our business operations.
+It is important to us that our infrastructure is efficient, effective and meets the needs of our clientele.